openprocurement/openprocurement.relocation.api/docs/source/tutorial.rst

    :code:

 Updated ``owner`` value indicates that ownership is successfully applied.

+After Transfer is applied it stores tender path in ``usedFor`` property:

+.. include:: tutorial/get-used-transfer.http
+   :code:

+'used' transfer can't be applied to any other object.

 Let's try to change the tender using `token` got on transfer creation: